The Difference Between Categories and Tags

 Categories are meant for grouping and organizing your posts and other post types.
 You can also add categories to WooCommerce products and your portfolio (if theme supports a portfolio).
 Think of these as the general topics or the table of contents for your site.
 Categories are hierarchical, which means you can create sub-categories.

 There’s no specific number of categories that you should have.
-But in most cases, you’ll want somewhere between 5 and 10 in order to properly categorize your posts and make your site easier to browse.
+But in most cases, you’ll want somewhere between 4 and 10 in order to properly categorize your posts and make your site and blog easier to browse.

-Categories are broad terms like “Fashion”, “Recipes”, “DIY”.
+Categories are broad terms like “Fashion”, “Recipes”, “DIY”, "Lifestyle".
 They’re the main, general topics that you write posts about.
-Don’t get too specific about your categories, like “Spinach” – that’s what the tags are for!
+Don’t get too specific about your categories, like “Comfy Shirts” or "Tomatoes" – that’s what the tags are for!

 Categories are also needed when using most kinds of Featured Posts plugins or post blocks.
-This is because they allow you to choose to display posts from a certain category or sub category.
+This is because they allow you to choose to display posts from a certain category or sub-category.

 Tags are for describing the specific details of a blog post.
 They let you micro-categorize your content.
-Tags are not hierarchical.
+Tags are not hierarchical like categories are.

-For example, you might add “spinach” and “low sodium” as tags when writing a low sodium recipe that includes spinach as an ingredient.
+For example, you might add “tomatoes” and “low sodium” as tags when writing a low sodium recipe that includes tomatoes as an ingredient.
 You can add as many tags as you want to a post.